gph-diploma/gph-diploma/README.md

-- 👋 Hi, this is GPH Student's Projects
+- 👋 Hi, This is GPH Student's Projects
 - 📫 reach me gphdiploma@gmail.com
+- 🌐 Discord Server : <a href="https://discord.gg/tzbYxg4BRv">Debug Entity</a>

 <!---
 gph-diploma/gph-diploma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.